Nerve Regeneration Peptides

 Several peptides have applications in nerve health and potential regeneration:

-• tissue repair peptide protocols: shown to support nerve healing in animal models, may protect against neuropathy
+• tissue-repair peptides: shown to support nerve healing in animal models, may protect against neuropathy

 • TB-500: promotes cell migration including nerve cells, supports tissue repair